kobirul5/personal-web/README.md

 ## Available Scripts

-- `npm run dev` - start the development server
+- `npm run dev` - start the Next.js development server
-- `npm run build` - create a production build
+- `npm run build` - build the app for production
-- `npm run start` - run the production server
+- `npm run start` - start the production server
 - `npm run lint` - run lint checks

+## Deployment

+This portfolio is optimized for deployment on Vercel, Netlify, or any hosting platform that supports Next.js.

 ## Notes

-- The homepage is built with reusable sections for easier maintenance.
-- Animations are handled with Motion for a smoother user experience.
+- The site uses App Router and TypeScript for a modern Next.js architecture.
+- Reusable components reduce duplication and simplify future updates.
+- Tailwind CSS provides a responsive utility-first design system.
-- The contact form uses EmailJS to send messages directly.
+- EmailJS enables the contact form to send messages without a custom backend.

-## Deployment

-This project can be deployed easily on Vercel or any platform that supports Next.js.

 ## Contact

-If you want to connect, use the contact form on the website or reach out through the social links in the portfolio.
+Use the website contact form or the social links in the portfolio to connect.